sinch/sinch-java-sms/src/site/markdown/tutorial.md

 Sending batches
 ---------------

 Creating a batch is typically one of the first things one would like to do when starting to use XMS.
 To create a batch we must specify, at a minimum, the originating address (typically a short code), one or more recipient addresses (typically MSISDNs), and the message body.
-To send a simple hello world message to one recipient is then accomplished using
+Sending a simple hello world message to one recipient is then accomplished using

 ```java
 MtBatchTextSmsResult result =